glamagurl/dr-diagnostic/DrDiagnostic/README.md

 # Dr Diagnostic

 Standalone analyzer companion for RimWorld 1.6 that captures snapshots from **Dubs Performance Analyzer** and writes portable logs you can review or share.
-Originally forked from the in-house Nano Diagnostics tools, Dr Diagnostic is designed for any load order—no Nano Synergy dependency required.
+Originally forked from the in-house diagnostics tools, Dr Diagnostic is designed for any load order.

 ## Features
 - Automated CSV exports of Analyzer samples on a configurable interval.